Welcome 2020 and the Top Drawer event

 Being able to support myself as an artist and maintain my practice through income generated from my illustrations, can be very challenging.
 Whilst I would really love to sit and make art all day, the reality is that, like makers of any kind, I must keep finding new ways to sell my work in order to make a living!

-There was a lot of behind-the-scenes work to get ready for the show, as well as developing my new Spring / Summer 2020 designs (more of that next month) so I was grateful to have the support of my fiancé, Aneurin, especially with the technical side of getting the wholesale catalogue ready and preparing the stand plan.
+There was a lot of behind-the-scenes work to get ready for the show, as well as developing my new Spring / Summer 2020 designs (more of that next month) so I was grateful to have the support of my partner, Aneurin, especially with the technical side of getting the wholesale catalogue ready and preparing the stand plan.

-The show, held in London, is a regular, bi-annual event where buyers and retailers from all over the country can come and have a look at makers of all types: It is a five day event – two days to set up your stand and three days for the actual show, meeting, greeting and networking.
+The show, held in London, is a regular, bi-annual event where buyers and retailers from all over the country can come and have a look at makers of all types: it is a five day event – two days to set up your stand and three days for the actual show, meeting, greeting and networking.

 It was very nerve-racking and exciting.
 Being quite a shy person, it certainly stretched my communication skills.
 We had a British Sign Language interpreter with us, which helped.
-I managed to say ‘hello’ to everyone who passed by and learnt a few things about networking along the way.
-We aimed to be easily accessible, clear about the range of illustrations available and take orders quickly and efficiently.
+I managed to say hello to everyone who passed by and learnt a few things about networking along the way.
+We aimed to be easily accessible, clear about the range of products available and take orders quickly and efficiently.
 Adding SKU codes underneath every product on the stand, with a clipboard stacked with printed order forms, a calculator and a card reader at the ready, led to some very positive remarks on our organisational skills!

 The show went very well, far beyond my expectations.
 I met lots of independent retailers and gained EIGHT new stockists.
 One of them was the Royal Horticultural Society, which is one of my dream stockists.
 I couldn’t believe my eyes when I received an email from them placing an order!
-Happy, happy dance!
+Happy dance!
 It is a great start to 2020 for Katrina Sophia!

 Whilst there wasn’t much time to have a look around at all the other exhibits, I did come across some fantastic new-to-me artists.
 Do go and look them up: